kormax/aliro/README.md

 > [!NOTE]
 > Aliro protocol is under development and has a 2025 release target.
 No publicly known implementations are available to users yet.
 >
 > This repository serves as a collection of all technical and non-technical information available at this moment, alongside some speculation and guessing.
-It has a big potential of becoming obsolete in the near future, considering the good track record of CSA in regards to opening up access to their specifications.
+It has a big potential of becoming obsolete in the near future, considering that CSA might open up access to their specification.
 >